brayvid/trading-algorithm/README.md

 ## Overview

 This project represents the development and iterative refinement of a trading algorithm aimed at maximizing returns while effectively managing risk.
 The primary focus is on trading leveraged ETFs, specifically SPXL, using a combination of machine learning models, technical indicators, and dynamic risk management strategies.
-After extensive backtesting over the period from 2010 to 2024, the algorithm was able to achieve a Compound Annual Growth Rate (CAGR) of 18%, turning an initial investment of $100,000 into over $1 million.
+After extensive backtesting over the period from 2010 to 2024, the algorithm was able to achieve a Compound Annual Growth Rate (CAGR) of 18%, turning an initial investment of $100,000 into $1.15 million, with an alpha of +0.028.

 ## Development Process